Slavery in China: Ancient

 The Shang dynasty engaged in frequent raids of surrounding states, obtaining captives who would be killed in ritual sacrifices.
 Scholars disagree as to whether these victims were also used as a source of slave labor.

 The Warring States period (475–221 BC) saw a decline in slavery from previous centuries, although it was still widespread during the period.
 Since the introduction of private ownership of land in the state of Lu in 594 BC, which brought a system of taxation on private land, and saw the emergence of a system of landlords and peasants, the system of slavery began to later decline over the following centuries, as other states followed suit.

 The Qin dynasty (221–206 BC) confiscated property and enslaved families as punishment.
 Large numbers of slaves were used by the Qin government to construct large-scale infrastructure projects, including road building, canal construction and land reclamation.
 Slave labor was quite extensive during this period.

 Beginning with the Han dynasty (206 BC – 220 AD), one of Emperor Gao's first acts was to manumit agricultural workers enslaved during the Warring States period, although domestic servants retained their status.
 The Han dynasty promulgated laws to limit the possession of slaves: each king or duke was allowed a maximum of 200 slaves, an imperial princess was allowed a maximum of 100 slaves, other officials were limited to 30 slaves each.

-Men punished with castration during the Han dynasty were also used as slave labor.
+Sometimes instead of the death penalty, felons punished with castration during the Han dynasty were also used as slave labor.
 Deriving from earlier Legalist laws, the Han dynasty set in place rules penalizing criminals doing three years of hard labor or sentenced to castration by having their families seized and kept as property by the government.

+As can be seen from the some historical records as “Duansheng, Marquis of Shouxiang, had his territory confiscated because he killed a female slave”(Han dynasty records of DongGuan), “Wang Mang's son Wang Huo murdered a slave, Wang Mang severely criticized him and forced him to commit suicide”(Book of Han: Biography of Wang Mang), murder against slaves was as taboo as murder against free people, and perpetrators were always severely punished.
+Ancient China can be said to be very distinctive compared to other countries of the same period (in most cases, lords were free to kill their slaves) in terms of slaves' human rights.

-In the year AD 9, the Emperor Wang Mang (r.
+In the year 9 AD, the Emperor Wang Mang (r.
 9–23 AD) usurped the Chinese throne and, to deprive landowning families of their power, instituted a series of sweeping reforms, including the abolition of slavery and radical land reform.
 Slavery was reinstated in AD 12 before his assassination in AD 23.

 Medieval

-During the Three Kingdoms period (220–280 AD), a number of statuses intermediate between freedom and slavery developed, but none of them are thought to have exceeded 1 percent of the population.